 Participation in early childhood education

 High-quality, affordable and inclusive early childhood education and care help children with disability and their families to succeed in life.
-Such early education and care benefit children’s primary education years and can support future success not only in educational attainment and employment, but also in economic and social participation (Australia’s Disability Strategy 2021–2031).
+Early education and care benefit children’s primary education years and can support future success not only in educational attainment and employment, but also in economic and social participation (Australia’s Disability Strategy 2021–2031).

 Preschool enrolment

-This measure is intended to track the proportion of children with disability enrolled in a preschool program the year before full-time schooling (YBFS) compared with representation in community.
-Data limitations associated with this measure mean that it cannot be reported as specified in the Outcomes Framework, as estimated resident population data for children with disability are not available.
+Estimated resident population data for children with disability are not available.
 For this reason, the proportion of children with disability enrolled in preschool is compared with the estimated prevalence of children with disability in Australia.
-Disability prevalence is sourced from the ABS SDAC, the best source for this data.
-The measure is reported as:
+Disability prevalence is sourced from the ABS Survey of Disability, Ageing and Carers (SDAC), the best source for this data.
+Disability prevalence data from SDAC has not been updated since 2018.

-• proportion of children enrolled in a preschool program in the YBFS who have disability, compared with the proportion of children aged 4 to 5 years who have disability in community.
+• Proportion of children enrolled in a preschool program in the YBFS who have disability, compared with the proportion of children aged 4 to 5 years who have disability in community.

 The desired key system outcome for this measure is that the preschool system supports children with disability to achieve their full potential.